dweiss96/fast_lut_apply/README.md

 # Simple LUT Apply Script

 ## Description

 This small CLI Tool uses ffmpeg to apply a LUT as video filter on a supported video.
 The main idea comes from the need to apply a "default" LUT on a 10 Bit video file created by DJI Drones to have a fast check if the camera settings are good enough.

 ## Usage

+You need to have `ffmpeg` available in your path.
+Check with `ffmpeg -version`.

 The compile tool can be used in multiple ways

 - apply one specific LUT